sanjeev662/Personal-Finance-Manager/README.md

 - Deployment:

-    Deploy the application to a cloud provider like AWS and render. frontend has deployed on AWS and backend on Render.
+    Deploy the application to a cloud provider applications. frontend has deployed on Vercel and backend on Render.

     Set up Continuous Integration and Continuous Deployment (CI/CD) pipelines for automated builds and deployments.